BenasJasilionis/tech201_virtualisation/multi_machine_vagrant.md

 ## Configuring additional files
 1) Download and unzip `app` and `environment` folders in the same directory as your vagrant file
-2) Create a in the same directory as your vagrant file called `provision.sh`.
+2) Create a bash file in the same directory as your vagrant file called `provision.sh`.
 Copy the following code :
 ```bash

 # Install Nginx